153 High Street, Brentwood, Essex, CM14 4SD

-Sovereign House Dental Centre are based in Brentwood, Essex and offer expert help and advice on dentist sedation in Essex.
+Sovereign House Specialist Dental Centre is based in Brentwood, Essex and offer expert help and advice on dentist sedation in Essex.

 If you suffer from anxiety, your dentist may recommend that you have your dental treatment with the help of sedation.
 Sedation is when a drug is administered into the patient’s bloodstream before dental treatment begins.
 This will help the patient relax and significantly reduce the effects of anxiety.

 The sedation will make the patient drowsy and less aware of their surroundings and what is taking place.
 They will have some awareness of the proceedings, as sedation does not render them unconscious.
 Many people have very little memory of the dental procedure after sedation and therefore feel as if they were asleep during it.

 Before any treatment is started, the dentist will ask you to confirm your consent.
 This means that you understand the planned treatment and how you will receive the sedation.
 You can ask any questions you may have.